isomerpages/csc-knowledge/_digital-issue-10/Prioritisation.md

 <div class="author">
 <h6>ABOUT THE AUTHOR</h6>
-by <b>Aurora de Souza Watters</b> is Senior Researcher at the Institute of Leadership and Organisation Development, Civil Service College.
+<p>by <b>Aurora de Souza Watters</b> is Senior Researcher at the Institute of Leadership and Organisation Development, Civil Service College.</p>